IITCS584project/project/README.md

 $$
 ![picture 2](images/cd0738c26ee573634feb007939c2bfcb7d4134346ffeec6500959b4b99b67179.png)
 So if the $r_p$ is above SML( eg. point B), that means the market accept a higher return associates with the market risk, then this security is undervalued.
 And if $r_p$ is under SML (eg. point A), that means the market accepts a small return associates with market risk.
+### Fama's 3 Factor Model
+From CAPM model's view, the return of a stock derives only from the market's return, or we can say that the market is the only risk.
+But  in 1993 Fama and French show another model which extends the CAPM introducing SMB and HML
+$$
+r = R_f + \beta (R_m - R_f) + b_s \cdot SMB + b_v \cdot HML + \epsilon
+$$
+It is obviously a linear regression application.
+Comparing to CAPM, it introduces two new factors: SMB and HML.

+### Multi Factors Model
+With factors, we can can calculate the risk exposure of a portfolio.
+It is very important to the investing.
+When I calculate the exposures to factors, I can collect securities with highly positive exposures to specific factors, and

+## Factor Analysis with Neural Network